 Brig Bulsara took the call to land.

 The runway lights came on briefly as planned.
 The plane touched down and even before it came to a halt, Brigadier Dhillon and his men started getting off the plane with their loads.
-Readers familiar with war movies, can perhaps visualise that supreme moment of an airborne assault, when the force hits the ground expecting anything and everything out there.
+Readers familiar with war movies, can perhaps visualize that supreme moment of an airborne assault, when the force hits the ground expecting anything and everything out there.

 In this case, there was no hostile fire at all after the paratroopers landed.